httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the attribute-name case-insensitively matches the string "SameSite", the user agent MUST process the cookie-av as follows:

+1. Let `enforcement` be "None".

-1. If cookie-av's attribute-value is not a case-insensitive match for "Strict" or "Lax", ignore the `cookie-av`.
+2. If cookie-av's attribute-value is a case-insensitive match for "Strict", set `enforcement` to "Strict".

-2. Let `enforcement` be "Lax" if cookie-av's attribute-value is a case-insensitive match for "Lax", and "Strict" otherwise.
+3. If cookie-av's attribute-value is a case-insensitive match for "Lax", set `enforcement` to "Lax".

-3. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.
+4. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.

+Note: This algorithm maps the "None" value, as well as any unknown value, to the "None" behavior, which is helpful for backwards compatibility when introducing new variants.

 #### "Strict" and "Lax" enforcement {#strict-lax}